radiantearth/stac-spec/extensions/label/README.md

 The source imagery used for creating the label is linked to under `links` (see below).
 However the source imagery is likely to have been rendered in some way when creating the training data.
 For instance, a byte-scaled true color image may have been created from the source imagery.
 It may be useful to save this image and include it as an asset in the `Item`.

 #### Links: source imagery
-A Label Item links to any source imagery that the AOI applys to by linking to the STAC Item representing the imagery.
+A Label Item links to any source imagery that the AOI applies to by linking to the STAC Item representing the imagery.
 Source imagery is indicated by using a `rel` type of "source" and providing the link to the STAC Item.

 In addition the source imagery link has a new label extension specific field: